twhiston/tw.gl.repl/javascript/README.md

 max, but it's possible to attach any function to a keypress in the repl, which can in turn generate messages for output.
 Simple use cases can be handled entirely in configuration, and more complex use cases can be easily managed by including a `user-repl.js` file inside your project in which you can further customize behaviour by attaching your own custom functions to keypresses or your own custom formatters for output message handling.

+There is a fundamental philosophical difference between the idea of having a text buffer repl and performing actions on run, to having a program where every key press can trigger a specific function, it means there are subtle differences between this and th.gl.texteditor.
+For example when you load a text file into th.gl.texteditor it just fills the buffer, in tw.gl.repl it replays the keystrokes back through the input processing.

 ## Install